Mile High Retina: Mark E. Patron, MD

 Macular degeneration has devastating effects on the lives of the many people who lose their sight because of this condition every year.
 At Mile High Retina located in Denver, Colorado, board-certified ophthalmologist and retina surgeon Mark E. Patron, MD, is an expert in diagnosing macular degeneration and provides a range of effective treatment options to help you keep your sight as long as possible.
-If you are experiencing changes in your vision, call Mile High Retina today or book an appointment online.
+If you are experiencing changes in your vision, call Mile High Retina today.

 Macular degeneration is the most common cause of serious visual impairment and vision loss in people over 50.
 Because macular degeneration most often occurs as a result of aging, this condition is also called age-related macular degeneration (AMD).